A Lie algebra is the infinitesimal approximation to a Lie group.

 This defines the category LieAlg of Lie algebras.

 The notion of Lie algebra may be formulated internal to any linear category.
-This general definition subsumes as special case generalizations such as super Lie algebras.
+This general definition subsumes variants of Lie algebras such as super Lie algebras.

-Given a commutative unital ring , and a (strict for simplicity) symmetric monoidal -linear category with the symmetry , a Lie algebra in is an object in together with a morphism such that the Jacobi identity
+Consider a commutative unital ring , and a (strict for simplicity) symmetric monoidal -linear category with braiding .

-Alternatively, Lie algebras are the algebras over certain quadratic operad, called the Lie operad, which is the Koszul dual of the commutative algebra operad.
+Equivalently, Lie algebra objects are the algebras over an operad over a certain quadratic operad, called the Lie operad, which is the Koszul dual of the commutative algebra operad.

 Notions of Lie algebras with extra stuff, structure, property includes